 Administered intramuscularly as three separate 0.5-mL doses based on the following schedule:

 - Second dose: 1–2 months after the first dose

 - Third dose: 6 months after the first dose

-- Target population: females aged 11 years or 12 years (can be started as early as age 9 years)
+- Target population: females and males† aged 11 years or 12 years (can be started as early as age 9 years)

 Individuals who develop symptoms indicative of hypersensitivity to the active substances or to any of the components of either vaccine after receiving a dose of vaccine should not receive further doses of the product.
 Safety and effectiveness of the two formulations have not been established in pregnant women.
-The manufacturers maintain pregnancy registries to monitor fetal outcomes of pregnant women exposed to the vaccine.
-Any exposure to it during pregnancy can be reported by calling 800-986-8999 for the quadrivalent vaccine and 888-452-9622 for the bivalent vaccine.
+Any exposure to it during pregnancy should be reported to the manufacturer by calling 1-877-888-4231 for the quadrivalent vaccine and 1-888-452-9622 for the bivalent vaccine.